enterstudio/K-locus-caller/README.md

 ## Installation

 No explicit installation is required – simply clone (or download) from GitHub and run the script.

-It uses BLAST+, so that tool must also be installed (specifically the commands `makeblastdb`, `blastn` and `tblastn`).
+It uses [BLAST+](http://www.ncbi.nlm.nih.gov/books/NBK279690/), so that tool must also be installed (specifically the commands `makeblastdb`, `blastn` and `tblastn`).
+BLAST+ can usually be easily installed using a package manager such as [Homebrew](http://brew.sh/) (on Mac) or [apt-get](https://help.ubuntu.com/community/AptGet/Howto) (on Ubuntu and related Linux distributions).

 ## Input files